 9. Empanadas – Spanish Pastries

-One of the most delicate Spanish pastries is the Empanada.
+One of the most delicate pastries that appears in countless famous Spanish cookbooks is the Empanada.
 This dish also appears in many parts of the world.
 The salty or sweet filling will be covered with a layer of dough.
 The salted filling will contain meat, fish, and cheese.
 And the sweet version includes fruits.

 This wonderful recipe originates from the Galician region in Northwest Spain.
 It first appeared when Muslims attacked the Inberian peninsula.
 A cookbook mentioned this wonderful food in 1520.